Bio

 QIP 2024

-- Improved Stabilizer Estimation via Bell Difference Sampling (ArXiV)
+- Improved Stabilizer Estimation via Bell Difference Sampling (arXiv)

 with Sabee Grewal, William Kretschmer, and Daniel Liang